 Customers reactions to Changes in transportation price

-1. The trend of selling complementary products together
+1. The trend of selling complementary products together in logistics

 Complementary products are defined as items which usually sold together, for example, a razor with a blade, a diaper comes with the baby wipes.
 For these products, logistics practitioners should take into account how much inventory of both items it is going to maintain frequently.